jasonjoo2010/goschedule/README.md

 ## Extending

-New storage backend and new worker can be extended through interface `store.Store` and `worker.Worker`.
+New storage backend and new worker can be extended through interface `store.Store` and `types.Worker`.